dlt-hub/rasa_semantic_schema/README.md

-# Rasa Semantic Schema
+# Rasa Semantic Schema DBT Package
-This DBT package runs on top of data sets created by Rasa Ingestion Pipeline.
-This pipeline continously loads the tracker store data into two **raw schemas** that represent events in tracker store in relational form.
+**Rasa Semantic Schema Package** transforms the tracker store events into relational schema suitable for reporting via, for example, `users`, `sessions` or `interactions` tables.
+It runs on top of data sets (so called *sources*) created by Rasa Ingestion Pipeline.
+This pipeline continuously loads the tracker store data into two **source schemas** that represent event stream from RASA SDK tracker store in relational form.

 | schema                | description                                  |
 | --------------------- | -------------------------------------------- |